jfranmatheu/B3D-NSMUI/README.md

 ---
 QUICK TEXTURE CREATION AND SELECTION
 ---
 1ST.
-BRUSH HASN'T A TEXTURE
+BRUSH HASN'T A TEXTURE -
-Click at '5'.
 Now an empty texture is available and It will change to (next image)
+- If you don't have textures imported, click at '5' and import one
+- Else -> Click at '4' and select one

 ![alt text](https://github.com/jfranmatheu/just_images/blob/master/NewSMUI_1.png?raw=true "Texture Section 1")

 2ND.
 SO THERE'S A TEXTURE AVAILABLE BUT IT HASN'T AN IMAGE!
+- If you don't have images imported, click at '7' to import one
-Click at '7' and select an image.
-It will change to (next image)
+- Else -> Click at '6' and select one

 ![alt text](https://github.com/jfranmatheu/just_images/blob/master/NewSMUI_2.png?raw=true "Texture Section 2")